VO2max by Age (2026): 1,000+ Real Athletes vs. ACSM

 Measure Your VO2max Accurately: The Powertest

-From your Powertest, you get: - Your exact VO2max and VLamax - Individual training zones — including the right intensity for VO2max intervals - Performance predictions for various distances
+From your Powertest, you get: - Your exact VO2max - Individual training zones — including the right intensity for VO2max intervals - Performance predictions for various distances

 Between Powertests, our AI Prediction estimates your VO2max from every training session, so you can track your trend in real time.